 It may remind you of a polar coaster.

-So where are we going with all this for the ski season 2019-2020?
+So where are we going with all this for this ski season 2020?
 Another season, it seems, of variables.
 According to the famous Farmer's Almanac predicting the future for the USA, 'this winter will be filled with so many ups and downs on the thermometer, it may remind you of a polar coaster.'

-Reading Severe Weather Europe we understand that currently (November) there is a high-pressure area focused over Greenland and the Arctic.
-Lower pressure is displaced a bit further south, along with polar fronts and colder air.
-This type of pattern usually brings colder and snowy weather to Europe and USA.
+Reading Severe Weather Europe in November 2019 there was a high-pressure area focused over Greenland and the Arctic.
+Lower pressure was displaced a bit further south, along with polar fronts and colder air.
+This type of pattern is what brought colder and snowy weather to Europe and USA.
 As 'If you love winter and you want snow, and you happen to live in Europe or USA, this is what you want to see in the forecasts.
 The problem we have is the large low-pressure area in the North Pacific.
 That is a more typical feature for a proper stronger El Nino, and is completely opposite of (sic) what the latest long-range model forecasts are calculating'.

 And here's a weather warning

-So the weather experts are scratching their heads, putting together statistics, tearing them up, rewriting their forecasts as enlightened as we are counting red berries on the bushes in the mountains.
+So the weather experts are scratching their heads, putting together statistics, tearing them up, rewriting their forecasts as enlightened as we are counting red berries on the bushes in the autumn to predict the winter in the mountains.
 And here's a weather warning, no long-range snow forecast is going to be completely accurate and we'll all believe the ones we want to be true as in predicting metres of light powdery snow falling throughout the ski season 2020.

-Of course, you could burn all your ski or snowboard gear as a sacrifice to the Snow Gods but, then, you'd be adding to global warming - and Lord knows what that will do to the weather and future snowfalls.
+Of course, you could burn all your ski or snowboard gear as a sacrifice to the snow gods but, then, you'd just be adding to global warming - and Lord knows what that will do to the scalding temperatures in Australia, melting snowcaps and future snowfalls.

 For regular weather updates in the Alps with live webcam in Serre Chevalier click here.